-Includes two subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.
+Includes two subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.

-The facility meets the needs of residents and was clean and well maintained.
-There was a current building warrant of fitness.
+The facility met the needs of residents and was clean and well maintained.
+There was a current building warrant of fitness, issued after the previous audit.
 Electrical and biomedical equipment has been checked and assessed as required.
-External areas are accessible, safe, provide shade and seating, and meet the needs of residents, including people with disabilities and those in the secure dementia unit.
+External areas are accessible, safe, provide shade and seating, and met the needs of residents, including tangata whaikaha.